 Biography of Maggie Smith

-Maggie, born Margaret Natalie Smith in the winter of 1934, was the much-anticipated daughter of Nathaniel Smith and Margaret Hutton, residents of Ilford in the county of Essex.
-She grew up in a household with older twin brothers, about whom she fondly reminisced in later years after achieving fame:Although her parents were intellectually inclined, their earnings were modest.
-Her father served as a pathologist at the University of Oxford, while her mother toiled as a secretary.
-They were, as one might say, of the lower middle class.My brothers - twins, six years my senior - became architects.
-They were superbly gifted in drawing, and I believe it was a mystery even to our parents whom they took after.
-I haven't the faintest clue as to why I chose the path I did.
-But it was Ian and Alistair who introduced me to the vastness of our world, convincing me it was an incredibly fascinating place.
+Born Margaret Natalie Smith in winter 1934, Maggie was the beloved daughter of Nathaniel Smith and Margaret Hutton, who lived in Ilford, Essex.
+She grew up with older twin brothers, whom she fondly remembered in later interviews:Though her parents were well-educated, they didn't earn much money.
+Her father worked as a pathologist at Oxford University, while her mother worked as a secretary.
+They were what you'd call lower middle class.My brothers - twins, six years older than me - became architects.
+They were incredibly talented at drawing, and I think it was a mystery even to our parents where that came from.
+I have no idea why I chose the path I did.
+But Ian and Alistair opened my eyes to the world and convinced me it was an absolutely fascinating place.

-While attending Oxford University, Smith concurrently enrolled in an acting school and soon found herself performing in student theatre.
-Her debut on the stage came in the form of Viola in Shakespeare's 'Twelfth Night'.Perhaps that's why I initially ventured into comedy, hoping that if you entertain people, they will overlook your appearance.
+While at Oxford University, Smith also studied at acting school and quickly began performing in student theater.
+Her debut on the stage came in the form of Viola in Shakespeare's 'Twelfth Night'.Maybe that's why I started with comedy - I figured if you make people laugh, they won't care what you look like.

 Acting Career

-Quarrels happened more and more frequently, the husband's jealousy and his extramarital affairs drove Maggie to despair.
+Arguments became increasingly frequent, and her husband's jealousy and affairs drove Maggie to despair.
 Later, the woman admitted in an interview that her husband had seen a doctor:

-Even for the sake of her sons, she did not endure any longer, and in 1975 she divorced her husband.
-That same year, the actress finally married her longtime friend Beverley Cross: he knew that his beloved was getting a divorce, immediately reappeared on the horizon, and devoted his life to his wife and her children from her first marriage.He was diagnosed with «hypermania», and when he asked what that meant, the doctor told him about sharp mood swings and disorderly sexual activity.
-I then thought: «Yes, that's exactly it!»
+Even for her sons' sake, she couldn't take it anymore, and in 1975 she divorced her husband.
+That same year, the actress finally married her longtime friend Beverley Cross—when he learned his beloved was getting divorced, he immediately came back into her life and devoted himself to his wife and her children from her first marriage.He was diagnosed with 'hypermania', and when he asked what that meant, the doctor told him about sharp mood swings and disorderly sexual activity.
+I then thought: 'Yes, that's exactly it!'

 Final Years and Death